Vehicle Search with a Warrant in CaliforniaOver 20 Years Fighting Injustice

 What Is Classified as Probable Cause?

-Also, if an officer asks, "do you have marijuana in your car?" and you say yes, he now has probably cause to search your car.
-If he asks you if there's anything illegal in the car, and you respond by saying there's a gun that's not registered to me, he now has probably cause to search your vehicle.
+Also, if an officer asks, "do you have marijuana in your car?" and you say yes, he now has probable cause to search your car.
+If he asks you if there's anything illegal in the car, and you respond by saying there's a gun that's not registered to me, he now has probable cause to search your vehicle.

 The last exception is if you get stopped by an officer and get arrested in your car, it allows him to search the compartment for the car that you are in.
 These are critical to remember, but what is more important is that you should not break the law.
 However, in these instances, the search of a car can lead to felony charges and severe felony cases.

-At West Coast Defense, we take pride in our ability to file motions to suppress evidence and challenge the search of motor vehicles.
-Contact us today.
+At West Coast Defense, our criminal defense lawyers take pride in our ability to file motions to suppress evidence and challenge the search of motor vehicles.
+Contact us today to speak to someone at our criminal defense law firm.

 - Case Dismissed Assault and battery